How’s the Market?

 Simply put, if the Absorption Rate were 2 months, that would mean that at current demand, all homes for sale would be sold in two months (assuming no new listings come on the market during that time).

 It is said that an absorption rate of between 5 and 6 months of inventory is a “balanced market,” and of course as the rate decreases, prices go up as demand outstrips supply.
-As the rate INCREASES, prices drop, as buyers have more options, and therefore have enhanced bargaining position to negotiate better deals in the marketplace.
+As absorption rate INCREASES, prices drop, as buyers have more options, and therefore have enhanced bargaining position to negotiate better deals in the marketplace.

 Check out this chart, which I update every month.
 It measures supply relative to demand.